SomeWeekendReading/someweekendreading.github.io/_posts/2021-05-12-more-vaccine-sense-from-hank-green.md

 a bit weird.

 Now vaccines are available fairly widely for free (at least in the US), and even to people as young as 12.
-So Hank has a thing to two to say to young people specifically.
+So Green has a thing to two to say to young people specifically.
 And take it from a grumpy old scientist: he _still_ knows what he's talking about.